digital-land/digital-land/content/project/brownfield-sites/index.md

 ## Timeline

+**15 June 2019**

+We met again with [Campign to Protect Rural England (CPRE)](https://cpre.org.uk/) to further understand how they're using brownfield data and how this might connect to other data sets.
+We also spoke about our ideas to make it easier for local authorities to collect and publish their data.

+**June 2019**

+We've been analysing the exisiting brownfield data to explore whether we can propose a simplified data standard that'll be easier for local authorities to publish against.
+As a part of this work we've also been looking at what has changed since we last looked at the published registers.

 **4 April 2019**

 We met with [Campign to Protect Rural England (CPRE)](https://cpre.org.uk/) to understand more about how they collected the brownfield data, the challenges they faced, and how they used the data.